-- 1. The minister may in his discretion make and use variations which are not of substantial importance in any form of service authorised by Canon according to particular circumstances. - 2.
-Subject to any regulation made from time to time by the Convocation of Canterbury, the minister may on occasions for which no provision is made in the Book of Common Prayer or by the General Synod under Canon B2 or by the Convocation, Archbishop Bishop or Dean under Canon B4 use forms of service considered suitable by him for those occasions. - 3.
+- 1. The minister who is to conduct the service may choose to make and use variations which are not of substantial importance in any form of service authorised by these Canons according to particular circumstances. - 2.
+The minister may on occasions for which no provision is made in The Book of Common Prayer or by the General Synod under Canon B2 or by the Convocation, Archbishop, Bishop or Dean under Canon B4 use forms of service considered suitable by the minister for those occasions, and may permit another minister to use the said forms of service. - 3.
 All variations in forms of service and all forms of service used under this Canon shall be reverent and seemly and shall be neither contrary to, nor indicative of any departure from, the doctrine of the Church of England in any essential matter. - 4.
-If any question is raised concerning the observance of the provisions of the last preceding paragraph or whether a variation in a form of service is of substantial importance or not, it may be referred to the Dean in order that he may give such pastoral guidance or advice as he may think fit, but such reference shall be without prejudice to the matter in question being made the subject-matter of disciplinary proceedings.
+If any question is raised concerning the observance of the provisions of the last preceding paragraph or whether a variation in a form of service is of substantial importance or not, it may be referred to the Dean in order that he may give such pastoral guidance, advice or directions as he may think fit, but such reference shall be without prejudice to the matter in question being made the subject-matter of disciplinary proceedings.